Learn PLCs free

 When should I use Rising Edge (Positive Edge)?

-Rising Edge (Positive Edge) is particularly useful in scenarios such as Push button detection and Event counting.
+Rising Edge (Positive Edge) is particularly useful in scenarios such as Count one product when a sensor first turns on and Start a sequence once from a maintained command.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?